Hteph/MedievalLifeWebbServer/README.md

 # MedievalLifeWebbServer

 This is the app I will work with during the Frontend part of my course.

+v0.1 (2017-09-22) First version that has all the important stuff at the (approx) right place.
+Basic functionality and GUI are working.

 This was created when I started to learn Java from the ground (it shows), now I going for becoming a "real" Java Dev and will build upon this firstly for presentation on the web (but I will try to clean it up when I have the time and opportunity).